Pillow: Beds

 The classic bed pillow shape is usually a square or rectangle.
-In the US, they are common in these three sizes (in inches): Standard (20×26 inches), Queen (20×30 inches), and King (20×36 inches).
-In the US, a less common size is Jumbo (20×28 inches), which is larger than the Standard Size but smaller than the Queen Size.
+In the US, they are common in these three sizes: Standard (20 × 26 in), Queen (20 × 30 in), and King (20 × 36 in).
+In the US, a less common size is Jumbo (20 × 28 in), which is larger than the Standard Size but smaller than the Queen Size.

 Pillows are generally covered with a removable pillow case, which facilitates laundering.
 Apart from the color and from the material of which they are made, pillowcases have three contrasting characteristics: